tcamise-gpsw/wifi_aware_investigation/ios/README.md

 ## Prerequisites

+### Hardware

-- iPhone or iPad with WiFi Aware support (iOS 18.0+)
+- iPhone 15 Pro or later, OR iPad with M1 chip or later
+- iOS 18.0+ required
-- Physical device required (WiFi Aware does not work on simulator)
+- **Physical device required** - WiFi Aware does not work on simulator

+### Software

 - macOS Ventura or later
 - Xcode 16.0 or later
-- See [docs/ios-setup.md](../docs/ios-setup.md) for complete setup instructions
+- Active Apple Developer account

 ## Device Compatibility

-WiFi Aware is available on:
+WiFi Aware is a new framework introduced in iOS 18.0 with specific hardware requirements:

+**Compatible devices:**

 - iPhone 15 Pro and later
 - iPad models with M1 chip or later

+**Requires:**

-- Requires iOS 18.0+
+- iOS 18.0+

-**Note**: This is a new framework introduced in iOS 18.

-## Quick Start
+- WiFi Aware entitlement from Apple Developer Support

+## Building the App

 ### Open in Xcode